-Annual pay increases not only help keep employees’ pay at the market level, providing awards that are accurately linked to performance are important in retaining employees, especially your best ones.
+Annual pay increases not only help keep employees’ pay at market, providing awards that are accurately linked to performance are important in retaining employees, especially your best ones.
 Compensation frequently emerges as a driver of retention, and when pay increases aren’t provided regularly and fairly, it will negatively impact job satisfaction.

 At WageWatch our compensation consultants are focused on your organization’s compensation needs and ready to help you ensure that your compensation programs are supporting your company’s business strategy and objectives and that your pay practices are fair, equitable and non-discriminatory.
 We can provide your business with compensation surveys and salary reports to help you establish a budget for your merit pay program, including bonuses and incentives.
 Our innovative company is a leader in the collection of data for surveys and salary reports, which allows us to provide services to a wide range of industries in both the private and public sector.
 To learn more about our compensation surveys, salary reports, and other services please call 480-237-6130 or contact us online.

-Many organizations today are focusing on their company’s culture including determining their culture, deciding what it should be, aligning it with strategic goals, and transitioning to the desired culture.
+Many organizations today are focusing on their company’s culture including determining their culture, deciding what it should be, aligning with strategic goals, and transitioning to the desired culture.
 Culture is important because it reinforces the values of the organization, which in turn shapes team members’ behavior.
 There are many success stories of companies with cultures that are aligned to their business goals including Google, Zappos, and Patagonia.
-These companies have developed a culture that supports their business as well as their culture.
+These companies have not only developed a culture that supports their business but they have fully embraced their culture.

 Organizational culture is the collective behavior of the people who are part of the organization and has important effects on the morale and motivation of the organizational members.
 It includes the values, norms, systems, beliefs, attitudes, and habits of the organization which impacts the interactions of the employees with each other, and with customers.
 Even before you define it, you know it is there and that it has an impact on your business.
 This is why it is so important to internalize the culture and understanding when company activities are in sync or not in sync with the culture.